 - Once the tofu is cooked, pour it into the prepared teriyaki sauce and let it sit until you've cooked your vegetables.

-- Heat 1 tbsp sesame oil in a skillet or wok over medium-high heat.
+- Heat 1 tablespoon sesame oil in a skillet or wok over medium-high heat.

 - Add the broccoli florets, toss, and cook for 2 minutes, stirring regularly.